jacoberikjohn/timedWallpaper/Readme.txt

 Step 1.
 Place my directory(timedWallpaper) anywhere in your PC and make sure timedWallpaper.sh is executable.

 Step 2.
+Create the directory structure for the wallpapers by executing makeWallpaperDirectory.sh

+Step 3.
+The tedious part, place your wallpapers into the directory according to the desired time.

+Step 4.
 Edit crontab to add our script
 $ crontab -e

-Step 3.
+Step 5.
 Insert this line.
 This will change the wallpapers every 1 minute, change as necessary.
 */1 * * * * DISPLAY=:0 /path/to/the/script/timedWallpaper/timedWallpaper.sh

-Step 4.
+Step 6.
 Reboot